AFGRRF/Area-Feature-Guide-Regularised-Random-Forest/README.md

 Part 4 Summary tables.
 Model selection based on a trade-off between True Posite Ratios and minimal area from Succes Rate.

-**Note: When we refer to occurrence areas it corresponds to affected areas in the study case.
+**Note: 1.
+When we refer to occurrence areas it corresponds to affected areas in the study case.
+        2. The data for research reproducibility is include in this link.
+The first line correspond to the database head.